The Three Stooges: Joe Besser replaces Shemp (1956–1958)

-Despite their lukewarm reception, the Besser shorts did have their moments.
-In general, the remakes had the traditional Stooges knockabout, such as 1958's Pies and Guys (a scene-for-scene remake of Half-Wits Holiday, which itself was a reworking of the earlier Hoi Polloi), Guns a Poppin (1957), Rusty Romeos (1957), and Triple Crossed (1959).
-In contrast, Hoofs and Goofs, Horsing Around, and Muscle Up a Little Closer (all 1957) mostly resembled the sitcoms of the era.
-A Merry Mix Up (also 1957) and Oil's Well That Ends Well (1958) are also amusing, while the musical Sweet and Hot (1958) deserves some credit for straying from the norm.
+In general, the remakes among the Besser shorts had the traditional Stooges knockabout, such as 1958's Pies and Guys (a scene-for-scene remake of Half-Wits Holiday, which itself was a reworking of the earlier Hoi Polloi), Guns a Poppin (1957), Rusty Romeos (1957), and Triple Crossed (1959).
+In contrast, Hoofs and Goofs and Horsing Around, both featuring a trained horse, and Muscle Up a Little Closer (all 1957) mostly resembled the sitcoms of the era.
+A Merry Mix Up (1957) cast the Stooges as three sets of triplets, and Oil's Well That Ends Well (1958) had no supporting cast at all, with the Stooges working entirely by themselves for the only time in their Columbia career.
+The musical Sweet and Hot (1958) deserves some credit for straying from the norm.
 The American science-fiction craze also led to three entries focusing on space travel: Space Ship Sappy, Outer Space Jitters (both 1957), and Flying Saucer Daffy (1958).

-Columbia was the last studio still producing live-action two-reel comedies (the Stooges' last live-action competition, the one-reel Joe McDoakes series, had ended its run in 1956), and the market for such films had all but ceased.
-As a result, Jules White told Columbia president Harry Cohn that he was shutting down the two-reel-comedy department at the end of 1957.
-The final comedy produced was Flying Saucer Daffy, filmed on December 19–20, 1957.
-Several days later, the Stooges were unceremoniously fired from Columbia Pictures after 24 years of employment.
+Jules White finally closed the comedy-shorts unit on December 20, 1957.
+His final Stooge comedy was Flying Saucer Daffy, filmed December 19–20, 1957.
+By the year's end, the Three Stooges were fired from Columbia Pictures after 24 years of employment.

 No formal goodbyes or congratulatory celebrations occurred in recognition of their work and of the money that their comedies had earned for the studio.
-Moe visited Columbia several weeks after the dismissal to say goodbye to several executives.
-But without the current year's studio pass, Moe was refused entry, later stating that it was a crushing blow to his pride.
+Moe visited Columbia several weeks after the dismissal to say goodbye to several executives, but was refused entry without the current year's studio pass.
+He later stated that it was a crushing blow to his pride.

 The studio had enough completed Stooge films to be released over the next 18 months, though not in the order in which they were produced.
 The final Stooge release, Sappy Bull Fighters, did not reach theaters until June 4, 1959.
-With no active contract in place, Moe and Larry discussed plans for a personal appearance tour.
+With no active contract in place, Moe and Larry discussed plans for a personal-appearance tour.
 In the meantime, Besser's wife suffered a minor heart attack and he preferred to stay local, leading him to withdraw from the act.